Application and Admission

 International Students

-All international students shall comply with regulations of the U.S. Department of Immigrations and Customs, its Student and Exchange Visitor Program and all related policies of the University of Louisville International Center.
+All international students shall comply with regulations of the U.S. Department of Homeland Security’s Student and Exchange Visitor Program and all related policies of the University of Louisville International Center.

 All international students must be registered with the University of Louisville International Center and must present evidence of financial resources that are adequate to support their educational and living expenses in the United States for the duration of their studies.
 Documentation showing that a University Fellowship or Graduate Assistantship has been awarded is normally considered evidence of adequate financial resources.

-International student services and programs are organized and administered by the International Student and Scholar Services (ISSS) staff, located in the International Center.
-The Office serves as an administrative, advising, and programming unit for all international students at the University of Louisville.
+The International Student and Scholar Services (ISSS) staff, as a part of the International Center, serves as an administrative, advising, and programming unit for all international students at the University of Louisville.
 The staff is trained to assist international students in solving problems, handle matters with immigration, and answer general questions about life in Louisville or in the United States.

 Please refer to the International Center website